vivid-inc/polypara/README.md

 For when you look at a constant field in Java and think to yourself: "The value of this field *must not change*, even in successive versions."
 Appropriate for values that are exposed to and relied upon by software outside of your realm of concern or with whom you have a standing promise to keep keywords stable, such as API clients and database values.
+Its intentionalist approach enhances your pull-request code reviews and build log reviews.

 Cherimoya is comprised of a feather-weight Java annotation and a Maven plugin that optionally breaks the build in cases of violations.
 Developed, tested, and relied upon with Java JDK version 1.8+ and Apache Maven 3.3+.